 student, they remain in their tuition cohort.
 Students from a tuition cohort who are accepted to and enroll in a graduate program are no longer in their tuition cohort and will pay graduate tuition as described below.

-Tuition and Administrative Mandatory Fees for Continuing Students

-Total tuition and administrative mandatory fees for continuing students will increase by a fixed percentage in each of the next four years, beginning with fall 2020.
-After spring 2024, any continuing students who continue to be enrolled as undergraduates will be added to the 2020 tuition cohort.

-Summer session tuition for continuing students will be 85% of the previous academic year tuition for residents and 65% of regular academic year tuition for non-residents.

 Tuition and Administrative Mandatory Fees for Graduate Students